mdavidson9/docs.balsamiq.com/content/cloud/importing.md

 ## Importing from Other Versions of Balsamiq

-If you have a project created in another Balsamiq product (using the .bmpr extension), you can directly upload your project to your Balsamiq Cloud space, as detailed [here](../projects/).
+If you have a project created in another Balsamiq product (using the .bmpr extension), you can directly upload your project to your Balsamiq Cloud Space, as detailed [here](../projects/).

 Another easy way to import it is to create a new project and use the "Project > Import > Import from BMPR.." option.